caitthecaptain/Codepath-Week-9/README.md

 Time spent: **4** hours

-> Objective: To setup and deploy a honeypot.
+> Objective: To set up and deploy a honeypot.

 ## Summary